suds-community/suds/HACKING.rst

     * Run ``setup.py sdist upload``.

-  * Prepare wheel packages for Python 2 & 3 using the latest Python 2 & 3
-    environments with the ``wheel`` package installed and upload them to PyPI.
+  * Prepare wheel packages for Python 3 using the latest Python 3 environments with the ``wheel`` package installed and upload them to PyPI.

-    * Run ``setup.py bdist_wheel upload`` using both Python 2 & 3.
+    * Run ``setup.py bdist_wheel upload`` using both Python 3.

   * Upload the prepared source & wheel packages to the project site.

-    * Use the BitBucket project web interface.
+    * Use the Github project web interface.

 6. Next development version identification.